-Piloti, che gente, said and wrote Enzo Ferrari.
+Piloti, che gente (Drivers, what people, TN), said and wrote Enzo Ferrari.
 And he was perfectly right.
 Born and raised for a sport that is the quintessence of individualism and therefore selfishness, the champions of the steering wheel think only and always to themselves, trying also to defend themselves against the constructors who, on the contrary, would always like to take credit for a victory and place the blame of a failure.
 It is a perverse game that has been going on for forever, from Nuvolari to Fangio, from Villeneuve to Senna.
 The Brazilian McLaren driver leaves Belgium after winning the luckiest race of his career with three-quarters of the world title in his pocket.
 Mansell will have to work wonders to recover 22 points in the standings.
 And maybe those will not be enough.
 But before leaving he says once again - essentially - that the car is trash, that the Honda engine is not powerful enough, that the gearbox was broken, that the tyres were about to flake apart.
 If he was not here, they could only dream about this first place.
 But, at the same time, Senna these days has repeated several times that he has not yet decided for his future, that everything can happen, that it is true that Williams and Ferrari have confirmed their drivers, but contracts today are just pieces of paper.
 After all, Ayrton is right.
 With money, theoretically one is free to do whatever he wants.
 Besides, a team cannot force a driver to run if he does not want to.
 But it seems very strange that the behaviour of the Brazilian is, in a sense, parallel to that of Prost, even if in a different situation.
 The Frenchman in fact continues to tell the Ferrari managers that there are no problems for 1992 and at the same time not only continues to deal with Ligier, but also sends transversal messages, implying that next season he might not even stay in Maranello.
 So on the one hand Senna keeps McLaren on pins and needles, claiming he still has a chance to leave.

-And on the other hand Prost indirectly threatens Ferrari, aiming - as has been said - to increase his pay or at least to get what he wants.
+On the other hand, Prost indirectly threatens Ferrari, aiming - as said - to increase his pay or at least to get what he wants.
 Alain Prost is certainly interested in the Ligier-Renault project of the great all-French team.
 Extraordinary offers, perhaps a little national-chauvinistic appeal.
 But it is not excluded that the three-time World Champion is undecided for opportunism: Guy Ligier’s political friendships could also provide him with a fiscal amnesty, since Prost, despite having many properties in France, is resident in Switzerland and tax agents are always on his trail.
-Meanwhile, the position of Ferrari is always the same: we confirmed the driver, he never said anything different to us.
-However, the French driver after the race admitted confidently that it is true that he is interested in the Ligier project for an all-French team; that he is still negotiating with this team for a five-year program that would see him engaged first as a driver, and then as manager; that before the Italian Grand Prix in Monza will decide his future, that is whether to move to Ligier in 1992 or 1993.
+Meanwhile, the position of Ferrari is always the same: they confirmed the driver, he never said anything different to them.
+However, the French driver after the race admitted confidently that it is true that he is interested in the Ligier project for an all-French team; that he is still negotiating with this team for a five-year program that would see him engaged first as a driver, and then as manager; that before the Italian Grand Prix in Monza he will decide his future, that is whether to move to Ligier in 1992 or 1993.
 But Wednesday in Monza (two days of testing with Ferrari, McLaren and Benetton) Prost should be put under pressure.
 Maranello has the right and the duty to know the truth.
 While Jean Alesi, for better or worse, is in love with his team and is not distracted, from Alain at least a minimum of professional seriousness is expected.
 Not only for the commitment on the track but also in the general behaviour, which is no longer acceptable.
 That said, speaking of the Belgian Grand Prix, Alain Prost’s comment is laconic:

 "I chose harder tyres because I didn’t want to pit.
 But my races are getting shorter and shorter".